dannybauman/30-day-map-challenge-2025/MY-WRITING-STYLE.md

 - "rock-solid" (use "solid" instead)
 - "gating" (too techie/jargon-y; use "blocking", "limiting", or "restricting" instead)
 - "explicitly" (too formal; use "directly", "clearly", or just remove if not needed)
+- "sanitized" (too formal/technical; use "cleaned", "selected", "processed", or another more casual but accurate word for it)
+- "digestible" (for data/visualizations; use "understandable", "easy to see", "clear", or "readable" instead)

 ## Punctuation Guidelines